 There are a number of reasons why you might want to set up key-based authentication:

 To set up key-based authentication you need a private and public key (also called a “key pair”).
 As the name suggests, the private key should never be shared.

 Ideally, the private key is also password-protected.
 It is worth noting that giving your private key a password takes away the convenience argument.
-The remote server won’t prompt you for your user password, but instead your operating system will prompt you for the key’s password.
+The remote server won’t prompt you for the user password, but instead your operating system prompts you for the key’s password.